luiscoco/Kafka_Java_Training/README.md

 ## 1. What is Kafka?

+What is Kafka and How does it work?: https://www.youtube.com/watch?v=LN_HcJVbySw

 Apache Kafka is basically an **Open-Source** messaging tool developed by **Linkedin** to provide **Low-Latency** and **High-Throughput** platform for the **real-time** data feed.

 It is developed using **Scala** and **Java** programming Languages.